 In the weeks before death, jaundice progressively worsens.
 People may become confused and drowsy as toxins accumulate in the brain because the liver is too damaged to remove them from the blood.
-This condition is called hepatic encephalopathy (see Manifestations of Liver Disease: Hepatic Encephalopathy).
+This condition is called hepatic encephalopathy (see Hepatic Encephalopathy).

 Doctors may suspect metastatic liver cancer in people who lose weight and have an enlarged liver or who have a cancer that tends to spread to the liver.
 However, doctors often have difficulty diagnosing the cancer until it is advanced.

-Liver function tests, which are simple blood tests, are done to evaluate how well the liver is functioning.
+If doctors suspect liver cancer, liver function tests, which are simple blood tests, are done to evaluate how well the liver is functioning.
 Results may be abnormal, as they are in many disorders.
 Thus, this finding cannot confirm the diagnosis.
-Ultrasonography, computed tomography (CT), and magnetic resonance imaging (MRI) of the liver may detect the cancer, but these tests cannot always detect small tumors or distinguish cancer from cirrhosis or other abnormalities.
+Ultrasonography is usually helpful, but computed tomography (CT) and magnetic resonance imaging (MRI) of the liver are usually more accurate in detecting the cancer.
+Before CT or MRI is done, a dye is injected into a vein.
+The dye helps make abnormalities, if present, easier to see.
+However, imaging tests cannot always detect small tumors or distinguish cancer from cirrhosis or other abnormalities.

-A liver biopsy (removal of a sample of liver tissue with a needle for examination under a microscope—see Diagnosis of Liver, Gallbladder, and Biliary Disorders: Biopsy of the Liver) is done if the diagnosis is unclear after imaging tests or if more information is needed to help with treatment decisions.
+A liver biopsy (removal of a sample of liver tissue with a needle for examination under a microscope—see Biopsy of the Liver) is done if the diagnosis is unclear after imaging tests or if more information is needed to help with treatment decisions.
 To improve the chances of obtaining cancerous tissue, doctors use ultrasonography or CT to guide the placement of the biopsy needle.
 Alternatively, doctors may insert a flexible viewing tube (laparoscope) through a tiny incision in the abdomen to better identify and obtain cancerous tissue.

 Treatment depends on how far the cancer has spread and what the primary cancer is.
 Options include the following:

-If cancer has spread extensively, usually all a doctor can do is relieve the symptoms (see Death and Dying: Symptoms During a Fatal Illness).
-People may prepare an advance directive (see Legal and Ethical Issues: Advance Directives) to specify the type of care they desire if they become unable to make decisions about care.
+If cancer has spread extensively, usually all a doctor can do is relieve the symptoms (see Symptoms During a Fatal Illness).
+People may prepare an advance directive (see Advance Directives) to specify the type of care they desire if they become unable to make decisions about care.